 - Maintaining a chapter email address list in the Chapter’s MailChimp account for sending out monthly newsletters and member advisories.

 - Renewing our chapter’s website annual domain and site hosting package each January; monitoring automated website daily backups on the host site; monitoring updates to WordPress and plug-ins as required, and troubleshooting any errors that occur, restoring from backup if required; customizing website menus and quicklinks as required on the home page to reflect current chapter events; converting photos to lower resolution suitable for posting on the website and in newsletters and maintaining a photo gallery of our chapter Ikes in a password-protected area of our website.

 - Maintaining the chapters’s online cloud repository and assign permissions to allow board members and committee chairs to collaborate, such as for storing meeting minutes, committee reports, working procedure documents, etc.; periodically archiving content from the chapter online cloud repository into a subdirectory named “Archive” to ensure that those chapter board members and committee chairs with only a non-paid free cloud account can stay under the storage limit; periodically backing up the chapter’s website and the chapters’ cloud repository to an external hard drive, secured in a fireproof safe offsite, as a redundant safety factor for disaster recovery; keeping important logins and passwords and account numbers in an envelope in the chapter’s bank safety deposit box.

-Pending Submittal by Rob Carpenter, Chair
+Submittal on behalf of Rob Carpenter, Chair by President Powell